 What Exactly Is A Rugby Ball?

-The rugby ball which was formerly called as quanco has a diamond-shaped structure which makes it easier for passing from one player to the other.
+The most basic equipment is a rugby ball, formerly called a quanco which has a diamond-shaped structure that makes it easier to pass from one player to the other.
 In the case of rugby union, the world rugby regulates and maintains the size of the rugby ball under the law 2.
 An authentic and official rugby union ball is oval in shape with four panels and also has a length of 280 to 300 millimeters in line and a width of 580 to 600 millimeters.
 It is either made from leather or from a suitable and durable plastic material which is treated to make the ball water resistant and also easier to grip by the players.
 The weight of the ball ranges something between 410 to 460 grams but cannot exceed the mentioned upper limit or go below 410 grams in weight.

 Some Astonishing Facts About Rugby